stackbit/jamstackthemes/content/theme/jekyll-uno-timeline.md

   - No Cms
 archetype:
   - Single Page
-date: 2020-01-31T06:00:00Z
+date: 2020-01-31T06:00:00.000Z
 github_branch: master
+description: >-
-description: "Jekyll-Uno-Timeline - a minimal, responsive theme for Jekyll based on Uno for Ghost with a list of projects as Timeline and without blog."
+  Jekyll-Uno-Timeline - a minimal, responsive theme for Jekyll based on Uno for Ghost with a list of projects as Timeline and without blog.
+stale: false
 ---